ewu47/projects/README.md

 # projects
+Hi everyone!

-projects that I have made for fun
+Here are some fun projects that I have made